perlr/perlr.github.io/index.md

 <p align="center">
   <img src="/assets/ParallelTransport_Cat_Lion.png" width="700">
   <br/>
-  By using the concepts of discrete geodesics and geometric shooting we can tranfer the motion of cat to a lion.
+  By combining the concepts of discrete geodesics and geometric shooting we can tranfer the motion of cat to a lion.
 </p>

 #### Bezier curves in subdivion shape space